alexyuly/ViewScript-Runtime/README.md

 ### Environments 🌎

-"Deployments"

-"Databases"

-"Servers"

-_and all that good stuff_

-An app is an instance of a component deployed to an environment.
+Environments hold sets of variables you can pass down to apps when you build and deploy.

-## Inspector
+## Editor 🧑‍🔧

-Inspector shows detail for the items selected in Explorer.
+Editor shows editable content for the items selected in Finder.

-- 📋 Interface parameter values
-- 📢 Event handler and method implementations
+- 📋 Add, edit, and delete interface parameters, event handlers, and other values.
-- 💎 Source code
+- 💎 View and edit source code.

-## Viewer
+## Viewer 🕵️

-Viewer shows a preview of the items selected in Explorer.
+Viewer shows a preview of the items selected in Finder.

 Viewer has three modes: